 The book was well received.
 Tracey-Anne Cooper (St. John’s University, New York) wrote in The Journal of World History, Volume 24, No. 1 (March 2013) that this book “…places this under appreciated monarch firmly in his rightful position”.
 In addressing its approachability she added “The monograph is also highly readable: it is accessible to the keen nonspecialist and is a strong example of biographical methodology”.

-Ann Williams writing in History, Volume 97 (Number 326, 2012) commented that the thin sources are always a problem for writing early history but this book "...exemplifies what can be achieved by close attention both to what the sources say and what they do not.
+Ann Williams writing in History: Journal of the Historical Association, Volume 97 (Number 326, 2012) commented that the thin sources are always a problem for writing early history but this book "...exemplifies what can be achieved by close attention both to what the sources say and what they do not.
 It is a formidable achievement, and one which illuminates not only Æthelstan's character and achievement, but also the beginnings of the English kingdom."

 Professor Foot is a Canon of the Church of England at Christ Church Cathedral, Oxford.
 We can describe her book in the English Monarchs canon as one of a very high calibre.

 Hardback - 9780300125351

 Paperback - 9780300187717

 Cover: This is the earliest royal portrait.
 It comes from an illustration in Bede’s ‘Life of Saint Cuthbert’ and depicts the king presenting a book to the saint or reading it.
 Interpretations differ.

 Bede’s book is held at Corpus Christi College, Cambridge.